How to Build a Healthy Raised Bed Soil Mix

 Healthy raised bed soil layers with compost and plants

 A healthy raised bed starts with the right soil mix.
 Unlike in-ground gardening, raised beds rely entirely on what you put inside them.
-That means soil structure, nutrient balance, and drainage all depend on your mix.
+That means soil structure, nutrient balance, and drainage all depend on your mix — there is no natural subsoil to fall back on.

 A well-built soil mix improves root development, prevents waterlogging, and supports long-term plant health.
 Whether you're growing vegetables, herbs, or flowers, getting this foundation right makes everything easier later.